pnikonowicz/ocr_cnn/README.md

-# Optical Character Recognition via a Convolution Neural Network
+# Optical Character Recognition via an Artificial Neural Network

 Uses one hot encoding to translate a list of 10 arabic numeral images (0-9) and classify them into the cooresponding digit.